UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - Destroy all shop-slots after LEVEL-10.
 This prevents the player ruining the game for themselves. https://www.reddit.com/r/balatro/comments/1g0o0ax/wow_not_caring_about_the_endless_mode_made_the/

-- ITEM: panic button: Set round to 1.
-Destroy half of items.

 - Change one-ball tutorial-text: